chirchir12/FULLSTACK-APPS-SERIES/min-stackoverflow/README.md

 # MINI-STACKOVERFLOW USING REACT AND NODE JS

 ## Goals & Achievements

 - create a restful application using node express
 - undestand how one-to-many relationship works
 - use sequelize to manage databases
+- form validation and error handling
+- error handling
 - work with authentication at front-end and backend
 - create client side application that consumes a restful api
 - work with -sequelize-cli